-Legislative Drivers
+Legislative drivers

-The Kyoto Protocol is the first agreement between nations to mandate developed countries to reduce greenhouse-gas emissions.
+The Kyoto Protocol is the first agreement between nations to mandate developed countries to reduce greenhouse gas emissions.

 The Climate Change Act 2008 sets the framework for how the UK will manage and respond to the Kyoto Protocol.
-It set a target committing the UK to reducing total greenhouse gas emissions by at least 80% in 2050 from 1990 levels.
-The Climate Change act 2008 (2050 Target Amendment) Order 2019 amends the 2050 target in Section 1 of the Act from an 80% reduction in greenhouse gas emissions by 2050 relative to 1990 to 100% over the same period.
+It set a target committing the UK to reducing total greenhouse gas emissions by at least 80 per cent in 2050 from 1990 levels.
+The Climate

+Change act 2008 (2050 Target Amendment) Order 2019 amends the 2050 target in Section 1 of the Act from an 80 per cent reduction in greenhouse gas emissions by 2050 relative to 1990 to 100 per cent over the same period.

-The Paris Agreement 2015 provides a framework for governments as well as business and investors to keep global warming well below 2°C, pursuing efforts to limit the temperature increase to 1.5°C. A temperature rise of 1.5°C is seen by some countries, such as low lying islands at risk of rising sea levels, as the limit beyond which their existence is threatened.
+The Paris Agreement 2015 provides a framework for governments as well as business and investors to keep global warming well below 2 degrees Celsius, pursuing efforts to limit the temperature increase to 1.5 degrees Celsius.
+A temperature rise of 1.5 degrees Celsius is seen by some countries, such as low-lying islands at risk of rising sea levels, as the limit beyond which their existence is threatened.

-Cheshire West and Chester Carbon Performance
+Cheshire West and Chester carbon performance

 The Council follows the Greenhouse Gas Protocol Corporate Standard for monitoring and reporting emissions.
-It is an international accounting tool for Government and businesses to understand, quantify and manage GHG emissions.
-The GHG protocol breaks down emissions into three categories in order to better understand the source; - Scope 1, 2 and 3 emissions.
+It is an international accounting tool for Government and businesses to understand, quantify and manage greenhouse gas emissions.

+The Greenhouse Gas Protocol breaks down emissions into three entegeries in order to better understand the source: Soons 1